mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 +"@mui/material": "next",
 ```

-If you are one of these packages, be sure to change the version to `next` too:
+Optionally, if you are using one of these packages, be sure to change the version to `next` too:

 - `@mui/icons-material`
 - `@mui/system`